devta108/SteelEye/README.md

 As directed in the problem statement all the codefiles are modularised and followed pep8 convention...

-All essential code is in utils directory...
+All essential code is in utils directory.

 The required data is uploaded to s3 bucket
 ![img.png](img.png)